 Cost: $310 4-H members, $320 non 4-H members.
 Includes all meals, lodging and material fees.
 Counties will be billed after the event.

 Registration deadlines: Registrations are due in the county offices by February 7, 2014.
 Registrations are due in the State 4-H Office by February 14, 2014.

 Registration Link: http://events.anr.msu.edu/4hcapex/

 Cancellation policy: Once selected by the State 4-H Office to attend, the cancellation policy is as follows:

 Application process: Participants who have attended in previous years will be considered based on space available.
-Space is limited to 100 teen and adult chaperon-participants.
-Each teen or adult participant-chaperone will need to complete an application.
+Space is limited to 100 teen and adult chaperone-participants.
+Each teen or adult participant-chaperone will need to apply online.
 Contact your county MSU Extension office for more details.